Tuesday, October 8, 2019 is the date of the Town of Cary Municipal Election.

 This page of the Wake County Board of Elections website has links to voter registration, voter districts, and assigned polling places.

 The North Carolina State Board of Elections & Ethics Enforcement offers to voters at no charge a pin personalized with the name of a veteran in honor of whom a person would like to vote.
-In the last election, I voted in honor of my dad, who served as a Naval Intelligence Officer in World War II.
+In the last election, I voted in honor of my dad, who died in 1980 and who served as a United States Navy intelligence officer in World War II.
 To request a personalized pin, please go to this page.

 In the 2017 Town of Cary elections for council members, 8,143 registered voters cast ballots and 106,599 registered voters did not cast ballots.
 As one who was raised to be thankful to live in a country in which there was the right to vote and encouraged to study why those who founded this great country established it as a democratic republic, I am astounded that 12 of 13 registered voters chose not to cast ballots.